Aeroluna/LunaCoopMod/README.md

 Medivacs are cool, what more needs to be said?
 The more efficient healing and increased energy regen can be very useful when paired with P1.

+## Kerrigan

+- Changed P2.
+  - Disadvantage makes Kerrigan unavailable instead of removing Nydus Networks.
+  - Advantage additionally increases combat unit health by 50% and grants the Twin Drones upgrade.
+Creep Tumors gain Super Cloak when burrowed.

+Malevolent Matriach was kinda boring, so lets turn the dial up to 11.
+The prestige is now strictly focused on Kerrigan's army.
+The twin drones upgraded is added to help ease the massive nerf to Kerrigan's early game.

 ## Artanis

 - Changed Phoenix weapon damage from 7 (+5 vs Light) to 10 (+2 vs Light).